 All interior and exterior light fixtures or bulbs were upgraded to energy efficient LED or CFL styles through Puget Sound Energy’s small business rebate program (2012-13).

 Energy efficient front entry doors were installed (2015).
 [They also provide an automatic opener for ADA compliance and a more secure code system replacing the many keys distributed over the decades.]

-The in-house recycling program soon outgrew the home bins of volunteers.
+The in-house recycling program soon outgrew our home bins.
 In 2012, FCC was accepted into a pilot commercial recycling program.
-All items previously taken to the home bins of volunteers are now picked up (except glass).
+All items previously taken home with volunteers are now picked up (except glass).

-Glass: Clean, unbroken, church-generated glass is collected outside the kitchen door, and delivered to local recycling centers by a volunteer.
+Glass: Clean, unbroken, church-generated only glass is collected and delivered to recycling centers by a volunteer.

 **Non-curbside plastics: Plastics which are not accepted by the commercial recycling company (see above**) such as lids and caps, clamshell containers, and crinkly/lightweight plastics may all be brought to FCC’s back hall bins, where volunteers then transport them to nearby recycling centers.

-Batteries: Batteries of all types may be recycled.
+Batteries: Batteries of all types may be recycled; there are two bins for sorting.
 Batteries with any evidence of corrosion should be thrown in the trash.

 *Styrofoam: Put Styrofoam pieces in the bin; make sure packing peanuts are enclosed in a recyclable paper bag.
 Clean, unstained food containers such as cups, meat trays, and take-out containers are also accepted.
 Make sure they are washed and free of all food debris.